zardra/nuclide/docs/_docs/languages/hack.md

 In both the script and server launching/attaching scenarios, the line at which you've set a breakpoint will highlight in blue when the breakpoint is hit.
-When this happens, execution of your code is paused and you can use the debugger to step, evaluate expressions, inspect the current callstack, etc.
+When this happens, execution of your code is paused and you can use the Debugger to step, evaluate expressions, inspect the current call stack, etc.

 ### Debugging: Command-Line

 You can also debug without using the HHVM Toolbar by debugging directly from the command-line.

-1. Have a PHP or Hack file active in the [editing area](/docs/editor/basics/#editing-area).
+1. Have a PHP or Hack file active in the [Editing Area](/docs/editor/basics/#editing-area).
-2. `cmd-shift-Y` to bring up the process attachment UI.
+2. Press `Cmd-Shift-Y` to bring up the Attach to Process UI.
-3. Choose the remote server that has your project and HHVM installed from the attachment UI.
+3. Choose the remote server that has your project and HHVM installed from the Attach to Process UI.
 It should look similar to:

     ![](/static/images/docs/feature-debugger-languages-hack-php-attach.png)

-4. Click `Attach`.
+4. Click **Attach**.
 5. Set [breakpoints](/docs/features/debugger/#basics__breakpoints) in your code.
 6. Run your PHP/Hack script or server
     1. If you are running a script: `hhvm -c xdebug.ini your-script.php`
     2. If you are running a server: `hhvm -c xdebug.ini -m server`
 7. Start Debugging.

-    1. If you are debugging a server, you will need to send a request to that server in order for the server breakpoint to be hit.
+*Note:* If you are debugging a server, you will need to send a request to that server in order for
+    the server breakpoint to be hit.

 ### Output Window

-When you launch the debugger for Hack and PHP, an `Output` window will appear in a tab in a separate pane.
+When you launch the Debugger for Hack and PHP, an `Output` window will appear in a tab in a separate pane.
 When debugging, HHVM will send its stdout to this window.
-This includes output from `print()` (or similar) statements and stacktraces.
+This includes output from `print()` (or similar) statements and stack traces.

 ### Evaluation

 Basic [evaluation](/docs/features/debugger/#basics__evaluation) in the REPL works out of the box.
 You can also load bindings from your project so that you can interact with them in the console.
-To do this, make sure there is a `.hhconfig` file checked in at the root of your project, and also a `scripts/xdebug_includes.php` file.  `xdebug_includes.php` must contain at least one call to the `xdebug_break` function.
+To do this, make sure there is a `.hhconfig` file checked in at the root of your project, as well as a `scripts/xdebug_includes.php` file.
+The `xdebug_includes.php` file must contain at least one call to the `xdebug_break` function.
 Here is an example of such a file:

 ```php